 Town Centre Shopping

-There are over 200 shops in the town centre - a mixture of high street chain stores, specialist shops, restaurants, hairdressers, estate agents, banks and other retail services.
+There are over 200 shops in the town centre - a mixture of high street chain stores, independent and specialist shops, bars, restaurants, hairdressers, estate agents, banks and other retail services.

-Several well-known national stores have shops in the town, including Specsavers, Carphone Warehouse and Monsoon.
-New Look have a branch in Bircherley Green, as do Boots and the Card Factory.
-Nearby, Holland and Barratt can be found opposite W.H.Smiths, whilst a short walk will take you to Poundstretcher, Costa Coffee, Halfords, Hinds and the Edinburgh Woollen Mill.
+Several well-known national stores have shops in the town, including Specsavers, Poundstretcher and Monsoon.
+W.H.Smith have a branch in Bircherley Green, as do Holland & Barratt.
+Halfords, Hinds and the Edinburgh Woollen Mill can also be found in the town centre.

-Hairdressers and restaurants can be found in abundance in the town.
-At the time of writing there are 13 ladies hairdressers and nine gents barbers.
-The number of eateries is in excess of 40, ranging from Chinese, through Thai, Indian and Italian, to fish & chips and barbeque chicken.
+Hairdressers and shops offering personal care can be found in abundance in the town.
+At the time of writing there are 13 ladies hairdressers and 13 gents barbers.
+The number of eateries is in excess of 40, ranging from Thai, through Indian, Japanese and Italian, to fish & chips and Kebabs.

-Just out of town, but within walking distance, you'll find Matalan, Wickes and Pets At Home.
+Just out of town, but within walking distance, you'll find Matalan, Wickes.
+Majestic Wines and Pets At Home.

 Communication links are excellent with Hertford East railway station on the edge of the town centre in Railway Street and a multi-storey car park next to the main A414 through town, as well as other short and long stay car parks around the town.